 Preserving the Legacy

 Everyone wants to talk about Corvette's winning heritage, but few are as qualified as Richard Earl.
-Arriving at this place didn't happen easily, or overnight, and Rich is the first to admit, "After spending a good portion of my life learning about this iconic history, I'm much more humble, grateful and appreciative of what an honor it is to carry this fantastic legacy forward."
+Arriving at this place didn't happen easily, or overnight, and Richard is the first to admit, "After spending a good portion of my life learning about this iconic history, I'm now much more humble, grateful and appreciative of what an honor it is to carry this fantastic legacy forward."

-1951 Watkins Glen, NY -- The First Corvette Brainstorm Came
+1951 Watkins Glen, NY -- The First Corvette Brainstorm

 Lots of savvy people today, who know a thing or two about auto history, often don't know that besides being a talented artist, Harley Earl was one of GM's top dog engineers over the entire arc of his career.
 As a matter of fact his first job title coming into Cadillac at GM in 1925 was as a, "consulting engineer" and later on in a 1954 article Harley penned for the Saturday Evening Post titled, I DREAM AUTOMOBILES, he declared, "I attended Stanford University and studied engineering."